RLuckom/dockerfiles/README.md

 ### Notes on running the containers

-The scripts to run the containers mount the tool's configuration directory (a tool-specific lcation within `$HOME/configs`) and the working directory into the container.
+The scripts to run the containers mount the tool's configuration directory (a tool-specific lcation within `$HOME` or `$HOME/configs`) and the working directory into the container.
 This is sufficient for many tasks, but it also imposes some significant restrictions:

  1. You can't execute a script that isn't in a subdirectory of the current directory (e.g. `amm ../otherdir/script.sc` won't work, because `otherdir` isn't mounted in the container)